 As the sun beats down on a warm autumn morning in Auckland, I make my way down to the city’s harbour.
 Queen Street, the city’s main thoroughfare is busy with Sunday shoppers but today I’m off to the village of Devonport on Auckland’s North Shore.
+This is perhaps my favourite day trip from Auckland.
 The journey across Waitemata Harbour is only twelve minutes long and I’m able to get some great views looking back at the city and the impressive SkyTower that dominates the skyline.

 Devonport’s main street is a mix of cafés, boutique shops, art galleries and antique stores but my first stop is down one of the village’s side streets.
 Devonport Chocolates is a boutique chocolate maker and their store in the village is home to their kitchen.
 Watching them craft each piece by hand makes my mouth begin to salivate and I have an important decision to make as I struggle to choose between the Chilli Lime and Orange Creams.
 Unable to decide I buy both, I’d only regret not buying the other later.